InakiGonzalez/GH-Workflow/README.md

 # GH-Workflow
-Test repo for implementing a linter for a workflow as part of a CI/CD pipeline
+Test repository for implementing a linter for a workflow as part of a CI/CD pipeline